 Got a hill handy?
-How about park with a few peaks?
+How about a park with a few peaks?
 There's nothing like experiencing the tummy tickle from flying down a hillside in a fast-sliding machine.
-Snow tubes cost under $20, while a fancy sled can range from $50 to $500, so there's many ways to get some air on any budget.
+Snow tubes cost less than $20, while a fancy sled can range from $50 to $500, so there's many ways to get some air on any budget.

 6. Get thee to a Gallery, Museum, or Science Centre!

-Do you like dinosaurs, space ships, or organized craft parties?
-A yearly family pass for the science centre, museum, or a kid-friendly gallery may cost around $130, but families in need of frequent weekend outings or winter break activities can save a bundle over buying day passes.
-Annual science centre passes can be used for entry in centres across Canada, while galleries and local museums often offer special events for families seeking fun.
+Do you like dinosaurs, spaceships, or organized craft parties?
+An yearly family pass for the science center, museum, or a kid-friendly gallery may cost around $130, but families in need of frequent weekend outings or winter break activities can save a bundle over buying day passes.
+Annual science center passes can be used for entry in centers across Canada, while galleries and local museums often offer special events for families seeking fun.
 Touring the local exhibits while teaching your kids about science, art, and history are experience-based activities that can build childhood memories lasting a lifetime.